Loic-Delineau/Sheco/README.md

 ### (2.) setup.txt
 setup.txt is the setup file where the user defines the actions performed when the user presses each keyboard key.

-Open setup.txt using your favorite text editor, you will be greeted by a file that respects the following format:
+Once you open setup.txt using your favorite text editor, you will be greeted by a file that respects the following format:

 ```
 # Comments are preceded by a "hashtag" or "pound" sign [string of text]